parallax background

 Paraprofessional Lead

 After a few years of work as a paraprofessional, Noah stepped into the role of leading our para team to ensure daily & strong support for our ESS (exceptional student services) caseload.
-Noah is currently studying Sociology, theater, and sign language at Metro State University; loves to run and rollerskate and eat anything with cheese (if there’s mac n cheese in the staff lounge, it’s his).
-He shares his craft and skills of crocheting with our students and helps them try their hand at solving a rubix cube.
+Noah is currently studying Sociology, theater, and sign language at Metro State University; loves to run and roller skate and eat anything with cheese (if there’s mac n cheese in the staff lounge, it’s his).
+He shares his craft and skills of crocheting with our students and helps them try their hand at solving a Rubik's cube.
 A master scheduler and problem solver, we are happy to have Noah on the team.

 Jax Faggan